-Sweet Autumn Clematis is covered with a cloud of small white flowers, in fall.
+Sweet autumn clematis is covered with a cloud of small white flowers in the fall.
 Besides their beauty, the flowers give off a gentle vanilla scent, which really hits you if you can walk below the vine.
-Invasive in some areas.
-Fall Bloomer - USDA Hardiness Zones 4 - 9
+This plant is invasive in some areas.

 38 of 41

 Sweet peas offer an abundance of cut flowers.
-Unfortunately breeders have been focusing on more blooms and less fragrance.
-Look for old fashioned varieties that have the spicy scent sweet peas became known for.
-Spring Bloom - Annual
+Unfortunately, breeders have been focusing on more blooms and less fragrance.
+Look for old-fashioned varieties that have the spicy scent that sweet peas became known for.

 39 of 41

-Sweet woodruff has a grassy vanilla scent, which is much, much nicer than it sounds.
+Sweet woodruff has a grassy vanilla scent, which is much nicer than it sounds.
 It is often compared to the scent of newly mown hay.
-Be warned, the plant will spread.
-Spring Bloomer - USDA Hardiness Zone 5 - 9
+Be warned: The plant will spread.

 40 of 41